 At ATN007 (R22), where CVC noise was audible, measured site noise levels exceeded the relevant LFN threshold levels during the day, evening and night period measurements.
-Therefore, in accordance with the NPfl, a 2 dB positive adjustment was applied to the estimated site $L{Aeq,15minute}$ for the measurement during the day period and a 5 dB positive adjustment was applied to the estimated site $L{Aeq,15minute}$ for the measurements during the evening and night period.
+Therefore, in accordance with the NPfI, a 2 dB positive adjustment was applied to the estimated site $L{Aeq,15minute}$ for the day period measurement and a 5 dB positive adjustment was applied to the estimated site $L{Aeq,15minute}$ for evening and night period measurements.